Mr B Up To His Old Tricks

 "John is a man", is a reference of John to himself as "a man", a self-reference.
 [Bold added.]

-Once more, as predicted in points 1) - 5) above, we see Mr B acknowledging here that a verb actually refers, that is, that it's a name or singular designating expression of some sort, not a verb.
+Once more, as predicted in points (1)-(5) above, we see Mr B here acknowledging that a verb actually refers, that is, that it is really a Proper Name or some other singular designating expression, not a verb.
 So, his 'propositions' have this form:

 Name/Singular-Term/Abstract Noun.